Private landowner's application has residents concerned for access to N.S. beach | CBC News

 In an email, a spokesperson for Nova Scotia's Department of Natural Resources wrote the department can't comment on ownership claims while the case is before the court.

-They also wrote that the portions of Conrods Beach that are protected under the Beaches Act will remain subject to that designation, regardless of the outcome of the court action.
+They also wrote that the portions of Conrads Beach that are protected under the Beaches Act will remain subject to that designation, regardless of the outcome of the court action.